uiuc-arc/itergen-agent/README.md

 ## Deliverables
 - Link to a video containing a demonstration of the working code
-- By email, or uploading to a GitHub repository, provide the following files:
+- Link to a GitHub repository, with the following files:
     - `tool_call.lark` - Lark grammar file for tool calls
     - `main.py` - Python script that uses Itergen to constrain LLM outputs based on the grammar